Find your perfect value college

 Over 22 million Americans are currently enrolled in colleges or universities.
-Every year the numbers grow as college becomes more accessible thanks to on-line schooling and the prevalence of community colleges and satellite campuses.
-During the 2015-16 school year 1.8 million bachelor degrees and 802,000 masters degrees were awarded.
-Since only about 25% of the American job market currently requires a degree, competition for entry level positions is fierce.
+Every year the numbers grow as college becomes more accessible thanks to online schooling and the prevalence of community colleges and satellite campuses.
+During the 2015-16 school year 1.8 million bachelor’s degrees and 802,000 master’s degrees were awarded.
+Since only about 25% of the American job market currently requires a degree, competition for entry-level positions is fierce.
 Only 70% of college graduates in the labor force have year-round, full-time jobs.
-But the graduates that do have full time employment earn more than twice as much per year on average as their peers who only have a high school diplomas.
+But the graduates that do have full-time employment earn more than twice as much per year on average as their peers who only have a high school diploma.
 The degree is worth the time and energy that you put into it but you must also prepare for the job market.
 Today’s employers want more than a degree.
-They want leaders, thinkers, collaborators and innovators.
+They want leaders, thinkers, collaborators, and innovators.
 Here are nine things employers want:

 - Leadership skills – people who can work well in teams, in person and via electronics